This post reports about a recent street style Do in Fairbanks, Alaska. Read about wearing PJs in Alaska.

 Yesterday I was at Fred Meyer’s West.
 There I saw six (!) people wearing fleece PJ pants with a down coat.
 At the checkout, a dad and his son were both wearing camouflage fleece PJ pants.
 The daughter/sister wore these pink and white Barbie print PJ trouser in this fabric.
 The other three were a man in his 60s, a man in his 30s, and a woman in her 40s.
 The older man and the woman pushed their charts in gray and plaid fleece PJs, respectively.
 The younger man loaded his shopping bags into the back of his truck wearing black fleece PJs with yellow and red emoticon print.

-I have to admit I love my fleece pyjama trousers from the men’s department in winter.
+I have to admit I love my fleece pajama trousers from the men’s department in winter.
 But wearing them to the grocery store or on campus?
 No way!
-I also wouldn’t wear my women’s pyjamas anywhere else than at home.
+I also wouldn’t wear my women’s pajamas anywhere else than at home.
 Do you wear your PJs outside the house?
 PJs outside the house are a no-no for me.
-Now what is the Style to Inspire me?

 Photos of me: G. Kramm

 © 2013-2021 Nicole Mölders | All rights reserved